Predicting with Confidence on Unseen Distributions: Baseline Distance Measures

 \section{Baseline Distance Measures}

 We let $F$ represent a model and $F(x)$ represent the output probabilities of $F$ over instance x.
 We are interested in estimating the accuracy of $F$ over an arbitrary target distribution $\mathcal{T}$ as computed over test samples comprising dataset $T$.
 We also assume the model $F$ is trained over distribution $\mathcal{B}$, whose accuracy can be computed over samples comprising the held-out test dataset $B$.
 As some of the distribution shift settings also contain changes in the label space, we define $K_B$ as the set of labels present in $\mathcal{B}$ and $K_{B \cap T}$ as the intersection of labels present in $\mathcal{B} \text{ and } \mathcal{T}$. $B_{B \cap T}$ is the set of points in $B$ whose labels are in $K_{B \cap T}$.
 We are interested in predicting either the accuracy, $A_T^B = \mathbf{Acc}(T_{T \cap B})$, or the accuracy gap, $\Delta{\mathbf{Acc}}(B, T) = \mathbf{Acc}(B_{B \cap T}) - A_T^B$, on unseen distributions.
 Given access to our models accuracy over the base distribution, $A_B^T$, predicting either $A^B_T$ or $\Delta{\mathbf{Acc}(B,T)}$ would allow us to recover the other term.
-As indicated in table \ref{tab:summary_dist}, some methods directly predict accuracy while others predict the accuracy gap.
-To enable fair comparisons, We evaluate all approaches on their ability to predict accuracy and apply the $A^T_B + \Delta{\mathbf{Acc}(B,T)}$ transformation before evaluation.
+Some methods directly predict accuracy while others predict the accuracy gap; this is further specified in supplementary materials.
+To enable fair comparisons, we evaluate all approaches on their ability to predict accuracy and apply the $A^T_B + \Delta{\mathbf{Acc}(B,T)}$ transformation before evaluation.
 For readablity, $B^\prime$ and $T^\prime$ will be used to represent $B_{B \cap T}$ and $T_{T \cap B}$ respectively.

 We focus on computing a measure of distance $S_{B^\prime,T^\prime}$ between $B^\prime$ and $T^\prime$ which would allow us to use a regression model $R$ to predict $\hat{A}_T^B = R(S_{B^\prime, T^\prime})$.
 Our measures of distance, $S$, are computed based on a featurizer, $F^\prime$, associated with the classification model $F$. $F^\prime$ may represent any features that can be extracted from the model; most commonly these are activations from the penultimate layer of the network, but alternatively they may be logits, probabilities, or the activations from convolutional layers.
 Unless explicitly stated, all $F^\prime$ in this work deal with the penultimate layers of a deep neural network (DNN).
 Given base $B$ and target $T$ datasets, we let $S_{B,T} = M(B, T, F^\prime)$ where $M$ can be any function that returns a scalar $S_{B,T}$ based on $B, T, \text{and, } F^\prime$.